cmaloney/dcos-docs/_pages/administration/installing/custom/deploying-a-local-dcos-universe.md

 hide_from_navigation: true
 hide_from_related: true
 ---
-You can download and configure a local <a href="http://mesosphere.github.io/universe/" target="_blank">DC/OS Universe</a>.
 You can install and run DC/OS services on a datacenter without internet access with a local Universe.
 You can install a local Universe that includes the default packages (easiest), or select your own set of local Universe packages (advanced).

 #### Prerequisites